 Could the electrical sensation in your chest be from GERD?

-“If a person has esophageal erosions or ulcerations, acid reflux can cause sharp pain which is sometimes described as a pinprick sensation,” says Hugh Mai, MD, Director of Endoscopic Ultrasonography and Bariatric Endoscopy, Gastroenterology Division, Sinai Hospital of Baltimore and LifeBridge Health.
+“If a person has esophageal erosions or ulcerations, acid reflux can cause sharp pain which is sometimes described as a pinprick sensation,” says Hugh Mai, MD, a gastroenterology and internal medicine specialist in Baltimore, MD.

 “Otherwise, the most likely atypical referred sensation could be due to reflux-reflex response.